Quick Answer

 TED publishes several types of notices, each with different implications for your tracking system:

-Prior Information Notice (PIN): Advance warning of upcoming procurement.
+Advance warning of upcoming procurement.
 Track these for your priority buyers and sectors to build a 6-12 month pipeline view.
 Not all PINs lead to tenders, but most high-value contracts in sectors like IT and infrastructure are preceded by PINs.

-Dynamic Purchasing System (DPS) Notices: DPS is an electronic purchasing system that allows new suppliers to join at any time during its validity.
-Getting onto relevant DPS registers is a strategic priority โ it generates call-offs (individual contracts) without a fresh competition each time.
+DPS is an electronic purchasing system that allows new suppliers to join at any time during its validity.
+Getting onto relevant DPS registers is a strategic priority — it generates call-offs (individual contracts) without a fresh competition each time.

-Building a Tracking System
+Building a Signal Stack Tracking System

 Important Note